nabilbo/keeper2/README.md

-This sample demonstrates how to store Office 365 Outlook file attachments on a custom Web API Storage.
+This sample demonstrates how to store Outlook attachment files of Office 365  on a custom storage.

 This sample contains two codes sources:
 * an Office 365 Outlook App compatible with Office 2013 Client and Office Web App.